United Kingdom Alliance: Early history

 On 14 February 1853, the name of the organisation changed to the United Kingdom Alliance for the Suppression of the Traffic in all Intoxicating Liquors.
 In June that same year Sir Walter C. Trevelyan became their first president.
 The General Council held their first meeting in October.
 Their early devotees were a mixed group of Temperance reformers, and Anti-Corn Law League agitators.
-The membership included Father Matthew, James Silk Buckingham, the London publisher William Tweedie, Samuel Bowly, Sir Joseph Cowen, Frederic Richard Lees (1815–1897), Joseph Livesey of Preston and Samuel Pope.
+The membership included Father Mathew, James Silk Buckingham, the London publisher William Tweedie, Samuel Bowly, Sir Joseph Cowen, Frederic Richard Lees (1815–1897), Joseph Livesey of Preston and Samuel Pope.
 William Hoyle was vice-president and Thomas Holliday Barker was secretary.
 In 1874, Sir Wilfrid Lawson commented:

 The object of the Alliance shall be to call forth and direct an enlightened public opinion to procure the total and immediate suppression of the traffic in all intoxicating liquors or beverages.

-Since they considered themselves a legitimate political party they pledged to badger Parliament to outlaw liquor in Great Britain.
+Since they considered themselves a legitimate political party they pledged to badger Parliament to outlaw liquor in the United Kingdom.
 They were not a total abstinence society, and membership was open to teetotallers and drinkers alike.
 In 1854 they published a weekly newspaper, The Alliance News, a journal of moral and social reform that sold for one penny.

-The first year’s income of the Alliance was only £900, which was used to hold public awareness meetings.
+The first year's income of the Alliance was only £900, which was used to hold public awareness meetings.
 By 1858 the membership had risen to 4,500, and £3000 was raised by subscription for their work.
 In 1862, the London Union of Alliance members changed to the London Auxiliary of the Alliance, and appointed their first London agent, Rev. John Hanson.

-Their chief public spokesman was Sir Wilfrid Lawson, MP (1829-1906) who was president of the organisation from 1879 until his death in 1906.
+Their chief public spokesman was Sir Wilfrid Lawson, MP (1829–1906) who was president of the organisation from 1879 until his death in 1906.